Sensors

 inline const Vec<3> &getPosition()

 The pose is updated using updatePose() method. updatePose() can be called by the user.
-If the visualizer updates the measurement, the server will call this method before the measurement update.

 - Returns: